henryw374/henryw374.github.io.old/in-progress-posts/2019-10-02-sync-promise.md

 # How it works

-The code itself is pithy and was fun to write.
-Doing this I learned that `deftype` is the [Clojurescript equivalent of writing JS contructor functions](https://github.com/clojure/clojurescript/wiki/Working-with-Javascript-classes)
+This was fun to write and doing this I learned that `deftype` is the [Clojurescript equivalent of writing JS contructor functions](https://github.com/clojure/clojurescript/wiki/Working-with-Javascript-classes)

 ```
 (deftype SyncPromise [ok? v]